ernitron/uPython-esp8266-httpserver/README.md

 # uPython-esp8266-httpserver

-This is a General Purpose http server for ESP8266 written in uPython It just serves static html files.
+This is a General Purpose http server for ESP8266 written in micropython (www.micropython.org) It just serves static html files.
 Simply upload into flash any html files and she will serve them.
 As an example put your index.html with just "hello world!" in it and you have the K&R standard greetings.